Opportunity cost concept

 In a company, choosing to invest in new machinery or technology involves calculating what benefits are lost by not selecting the other option, observing the long-term impact.

-In both cases, analyzing opportunity cost helps to prioritize the alternative that maximizes total value and improves the use of scarce resources.
+In both cases, analyzing opportunity cost helps prioritize the alternative that maximizes total value and improves the use of scarce resources.

-Criteria for choosing the best option
+Criteria to choose the best option

 To select the optimal alternative, it is essential to compare the opportunity cost among the available options, evaluating what is sacrificed in each case.

-This process helps to identify the option that generates the greatest net value, considering both benefits and associated costs, visible and invisible.
+This process helps identify the option that generates the greatest net value, considering both benefits and associated costs, visible and invisible.

-Comparison of the opportunity cost between options
+Comparison of opportunity cost between options

-It is important to evaluate how each option affects available resources and what benefits are lost by not choosing the next best alternative.
+It is important to evaluate how each option affects the available resources and what benefits are lost by not choosing the next best alternative.

-Maximizing net profit
+Maximization of net profit

-The best option will be the one that maximizes net profit, that is, total profits minus opportunity cost and other associated expenses.
+The best option will be one that maximizes net profit, that is, total profits minus opportunity cost and other associated expenses.

-Impact on personal, business, and social decisions
+Impact on personal, business and social decisions

 Strategic vision for efficient use of resources